What is life insurance?

 The death of a parent or sibling can be one of the most devastating losses a child will ever face.
 If this happens, Winston's Wish gives bereavement support and guidance to children.

 Winston's Wish is a non-contractual benefit which can be withdrawn without notice.

 Unlimited, 24/7 access to a GP

 Get Smart Health services at no extra cost, giving you and your family unlimited 24/7 access to health and wellbeing experts.
 This includes GP appointments over the phone or video call.

 Find out more

 Smart Health is provided to AIG customers by Teladoc Health.
 These services do not form part of your insurance contract and can be withdrawn at any time without notice.

 If you don't make any changes to your policy, your monthly costs will stay the same.

 This is a payment of up to £10,000.
-It brings some early financial relief when a claim has been assessed and agreed as valid but the full amount is delayed due to legal requirements or other checks.
+It offers some early financial relief when a claim has been assessed and agreed as valid but the full amount is delayed due to legal requirements or other checks.

 Things you need to know